PromaChow/furryaide/README.md

 3. **Pet Relinquisher creates a questionnaire to check if the customer is eligible for adopting**
 4. **Pet Relinquisher approves adoption**

+The thought process when designing the services was from the perspective how each events will happen in the user interface and how each service needs to be invoked.
+For example, we have two roles in our system and each role will be able to access certain services.
+So, instead of creating two separate services namely Customer and Pet Relinquisher it seemed more convenient to us to introduce `User` and `Permissions` Services.
+Moreover, each of the services responsibility was carefully designed so that it doesn't become reduntant while maintaining the SOA principles.
+The services we have designed are

 ## Utility Services

 ### JWTAuth Service